boazsegev/iodine/README.md

 With `Iodine.listen service: :http` it's possible to run multiple HTTP applications (please remember not to set more than a single application on a single TCP/IP port).

 Iodine also supports native process cluster Pub/Sub and a native RedisEngine to easily scale iodine's Pub/Sub horizontally.

+### Known Issues and Reporting Issues

+See the [GitHub Open Issues](https://github.com/boazsegev/iodine/issues) list for known issues and to report new issues.

 ### Installing and Running Iodine